-An abstreact robotic object, capable of social encountes
+An abstract robotic object, capable of social encounters

 The Greeting Machine is a robotic object, designed to convey the social interaction of greeting using only a minimalistic movement, while bearing no resemblance to humans, animals, household objects or most familiar robots.

 To create expressive movement, gestures were designed with movement experts such as a choreographer, puppeteer and animator.